dsiah/emacs-for-clojure/README.md

+# Fork of emacs config from Clojure-For-The-Brave-And-True
-# this is a Clojure-friendly emacs config
+### This is a Clojure-friendly emacs config

 If you're new to emacs, check out
 [this introductory tutorial](http://www.braveclojure.com/basic-emacs/)!